Need to talk? Call 1800 882 436.

 • you’ve had a low-risk pregnancy and are healthy

-• you’re having only one baby (not twins or other multiples) who is positioned head down
+• you’re having only one baby (not twins or more) and your baby is positioned head down

 • you’re not excessively overweight — this is so the hospital staff can easily move you out of the water in an emergency